EMERGENCY SMALL ANIMAL VETERINARIAN

 Do you want to build your confidence and experience in a leading hospital environment, with access to career paths that just aren’t available anywhere else in NZ?

-On VSA’s A&E team, we have an incredible group of veterinary professionals working together to provide the advanced care we are well known for.
+On VSA’s Animal Emergency team, we have an incredible group of veterinary professionals working together to provide the advanced care we are well known for.
 As a vet in our hospital you’ll have access to our leading class facilities and technology, and you’ll work alongside our team of specialists in surgery, diagnostic imaging, anaesthesia and internal medicine.

-VS A&E is an after hours emergency practice, based in a large specialist hospital in Sylvia Park, central/east Auckland.
 We have everything you will need to offer an excellent standard of veterinary care, including an awesome nursing team, multi parameter patient monitors, in-house laboratory, digital radiography, and support/consultation from your senior veterinary and management teams.

 For you, we can offer: